 Druva Phoenix: Born in the Cloud

 As TRC began the search for a comprehensive answer to its data management challenges, the company made the crucial decision that a winning solution would need to leverage the cost efficiencies and flexibility of the public cloud.
 The company’s rationale for this was simple: the system would need to handle not only their current operational needs, but also be capable of scaling to meet future requirements.
-“What we were interested in was something that was truly born in the cloud and was optimized to handle the efficiencies of cloud as an infrastructure, per se, and give us a single state of affairs to look at,” Saini explains.
+“What we were interested in was something that was truly born in the cloud and was optimized to handle the efficiencies of cloud as an infrastructure, per se, and give us a single state of affairs to look at,” said the CIO.

 A major concern for TRC was that the new system be deployed and managed efficiently, with minimal impact on business continuity.
-According to Saini, “The lowest common denominator of our revenue is the billable hour.
+According to the CIO, “The lowest common denominator of our revenue is the billable hour.
 When you look at that along with how effectively we can bring them on and how we keep them operational beyond the integration, that’s important to us.”

 Druva Phoenix combines the security and global reach of Amazon Web Services (AWS) with the unrivaled cost savings of global deduplication technology to offer companies a unified console for greater control over their mission-critical server data.

-As for the experience of partnering with Druva, Saini shows complete confidence in his decision.
+As for the experience of partnering with Druva, the CIO shows complete confidence in his decision.
 At every step of the journey, he says, “Druva experts have been committed to ensuring that TRC’s needs are paramount, asking questions such as, ‘What can we do for you outside of what we’re doing today?’ and ‘What can be done differently?’
 We appreciate that.”

 What we were interested in was something that was truly born in the cloud and was optimized to handle the efficiencies of cloud…”

-— JP Saini, CIO, TRC Companies Inc.
+— CIO, TRC Companies Inc.